-Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status A mechanical ventilation system shall be installed for all critical listening environments in accordance with Table 5 in Chapter 36.
-Discretion is restricted to: All elements of the façade of any critical listening environment shall have an airborne sound insulation of at least 40 dB Rw + Ctr determined in accordance with ISO 10140 and ISO 717-1. a.
-The noise levels that will be received within the critical listening environments, with consideration including the nature and scale of the residential or visitor accommodation activity; b.
-The extent of insulation proposed; and c.
-Whether covenants exist or are being volunteered which limit noise emissions on adjacent site and/or impose no complaints covenants on the site.
-49.5.46 Road noise - State Highway 6 NC Any new buildings containing Activities Sensitive to Road Noise, located within: a.
+Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status Table 3 - 49.5.46 Road noise - State Highway 6 Any new buildings containing Activities Sensitive to Road Noise, located within: a.
 80m of the boundary of State Highway 6 where the speed limit is 70kmph or greater; or b.
-40m of the boundary of State Highway 6 where the speed limit is less than 70kmph shall be designed and constructed to ensure that the internal noise levels do not exceed 40dB LA {eq(24h)} for habitable spaces.
-49.5.47 Lighting and Glare RD 49.5.47.1 All exterior lighting, other than footpath or pedestrian link amenity lighting, installed on sites or buildings within the precincts shall be directed away from adjacent sites, roads and public places and directed downwards so as to limit the effects on views of the night sky.
+40m of the boundary of State Highway 6 where the speed limit is less than 70kmph complaints covenants on the site.
+NC 49.5.47 shall be designed and constructed to ensure that the internal noise levels do not exceed 40dB LA {eq(24h)} for habitable spaces.
+Lighting and Glare RD 49.5.47.1 All exterior lighting, other than footpath or pedestrian link amenity lighting, installed on sites or buildings within the precincts shall be directed away from adjacent sites, roads and public places and directed downwards so as to limit the effects on views of the night sky.
 Discretion is restricted to effects of light and glare on amenity values, the transportation network 49.5.47.2 No activity in this zone shall result in a greater than 10 lux spill (horizontal or vertical) of light onto any property within the precincts, measured at any point inside the boundary of any adjoining property. and the night sky.
 49.5.47.3 No activity shall result in a greater than 3 lux spill

-Table 3 Standards for the Glenpane or activities located in the Commercial Precinct and el Precinct Non-compliance status 49.5.48 Minimum floo D The minimum 4m. floor to floor height of the ground floor of buildings shall be 49.5.49 Verandas in t he Commercial Precinct RD Road Type C or other mean econstructed or altered building with frontage to the Collector as shown on the Structure Plan area shall include a veranda hs of weather protection that has a minimum depth of 2.5m of 3.5m above the pavement.
-Discretion is restricted to the effects on pedestrian amenity and the human scale of the built form 49.5.50 Staging devel opment to integrate with transport infrastructure NC the Sub-Areas corresponding completed.
-For the purpo (except for utilities and other physical infrastructure) within s shown on the Structure Plan shall not occur prior to all the g transport infrastructural works listed below being oses of this rule, "completed" means when the works are physically con npleted and are able to be used for the intended purpose.
-Transport infrastructural works Intersection on Lower Shotover Road at Spence Road В Bus stops on State Highway 6, west of the Stalker Road intersection (one on each side of the State Highway 6) Pedestrian/ cycle crossing of State Highway 6 west of Stalker Road intersection D Intersection on State Highway 6 at Howards Drive Bus Stops on State Highway 6, west of Howards Drive intersection Pedestrian/ cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/- 40m) 49.5.51 Building Cove - RD Within the Gl 50%. enpanel Precinct, the maximum building coverage shall be Discretion is restricted to: a.
+Table 3 Standards for the Glenpane or activities located in the Commercial Precinct and el Precinct Non-compliance status (horizontal or vertical) of light onto any adjoining property which is zoned Residential measured at any point more than 2m inside the boundary of the adjoining property.
+49.5.48 Minimum floo D The minimum 4m. floor to floor height of the ground floor of buildings shall be 49.5.49 Verandas in t he Commercial Precinct RD Road Type C or other mea econstructed or altered building with frontage to the Collector as shown on the Structure Plan area shall include a verandans of weather protection that has a minimum depth of 2.5m of 3.5m above the pavement.
+Discretion is restricted to the effects on pedestrian amenity and the human scale of the built form 49.5.50 Staging devel opment to integrate with transport infrastructure NC the Sub-Areas corresponding completed. (except for utilities and other physical infrastructure) within s shown on the Structure Plan shall not occur prior to all the g transport infrastructural works listed below being oses of this rule, "completed" means when the works are impleted and are able to be used for the intended purpose.
+Sub-Area Transport infrastructural works Intersection on Lower Shotover Road at Spence Road В Bus stops on State Highway 6, west of the Stalker Road intersection (one on each side of the State Highway 6) Pedestrian/ cycle crossing of State Highway 6 west of Stalker Road intersection D Intersection on State Highway 6 at Howards Drive Bus Stops on State Highway 6, west of Howards Drive intersection Pedestrian/ cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/- 40m) 49.5.51 Building Cove erage RD Within the Gle 50%. enpanel Precinct, the maximum building coverage shall be Discretion is restricted to: a.
 Building dominance; b.
 Design and integration of landscaping; c.
 The traffic effects associated with the additional building coverage.
 49.5.52 Landscaped p permeable surface NC At least 20% of the site shall comprise permeable surface.